azrasking/ShiveWorks/README.md

 # Experiment Setup
-## Segment Power Up and Identification
+## Segment Power Up and Pairing
 * Power up the segment - upon initialization the indicator light should light up blue
 * ESP32 will connect to the local MQTT broker - upon connection the indicator light should blink blue
-  * If the segment is unable to connect to the MQTT broker, the indicator light will become solid red indicating a fault
+  * If the segment is unable to connect to the MQTT broker, the indicator light will turn blinking red indicating a fault
 * Once connected to the MQTT broker, the segment will automatically subscribe to the topic `ShiveWorks/overseer/command`
   * This is an equivalent to a command line that all segments will listen to
   * Servo is limited in main.cpp to min and max angle in degrees